Graph complexes and Feynman rules: Complexes of graphs and Landau singularities

 where the grading is given by $|(G,c)|:=|E_G|-1$.
 The differential $d$ is defined by

 Here the coloring $c_e$ is induced by the contraction map, that is, it is simply the restriction of $c$ to $E_G\setdiff \{e\}$.
 If $e$ is a tadpole, then we set $G/e=0$. \end{defn}

 \begin{rem} Many interesting features and applications of graph complexes over fields of characteristic zero stem from the signs in the definition of the differential and their relation to graph automorphisms (see \cite{ConantVogtmann}, for example).
 Although we do not need the signs here (our graph complexes are thus quite simple), we still have to take automorphisms into account.
-A holocolored graph does not admit any automorphisms, but for general colorings these symmetries complicate the picture considerably; see Ex.(\ref{eg:bananas}) and the discussion in the next section. \end{rem}
+The automorphism group of a holocolored graph is trivial, but for general colorings these symmetries complicate the picture considerably; see Ex.(\ref{eg:bananas}) and the discussion in the next section. \end{rem}

 \begin{lem} $d^2=0$. \end{lem}

 \begin{proof} Since we are working over $\mb Z_2$, this is a simple consequence of the fact

 which holds for any (colored) graph $G$ and every pair of edges $e,f \in E_G$. \end{proof}